cynthiateeters/feedreader/README.md

 For this project I was given a web-based application that reads RSS feeds and outputs the feeds into lists that are clickable to the original blog webpage.

-My task was to create a set unit testing suites using the Jasmine BDD framework.
-To do that, I added tests to the file [spec/feedreader.js](spec/feedreader.js).
+My task was to create a set of unit testing suites using the Jasmine BDD framework.
+To do that, I added tests to the file spec/feedreader.js.
 The original version of this file contained ToDo items that specified what tests were to be completed.

 ### Install